John Robertson (footballer, born 1953)

 John Neilson Robertson (born 20 January 1953) is a Scottish former professional footballer.
 He provided the assisting cross for Trevor Francis to score the only goal when Nottingham Forest won the 1979 European Cup Final.
-A year later he scored when Forest retained the trophy 1-0 this time against Hamburger SV.
+A year later he scored when Forest retained the trophy, this time against Hamburger SV.
 At Forest he also won promotion from the 1976–77 Football League Second Division, the 1977–78 Football League First Division, the UEFA Super Cup, two Football League Cups, the 1978 FA Charity Shield and the Anglo-Scottish Cup.

-He also played for the full Scotland national football team, scoring the winning goal against England in 1981 and against New Zealand in the 1982 FIFA World Cup.
+He also played for the Scotland national football team, scoring the winning goal against England in 1981 and against New Zealand in the 1982 FIFA World Cup.

 He has since moved into coaching, acting as assistant to his former Nottingham Forest teammate Martin O'Neill.
 Robertson's last role was assistant manager at Aston Villa between 2006 and 2010.

 Playing career

 Nottingham Forest (first spell)

 Robertson had played for Scotland at Schoolboy and Youth levels and for Drumchapel Amateurs before joining Forest in May 1970, making his debut for the team in October 1970.
 Although he was an infrequent member of the first team as a midfielder up to 1975, and was on the transfer list when Clough became manager, Robertson became a key player as a left winger under Clough and appeared in 243 consecutive games between December 1976 and December 1980.
 He scored the winning goal, a penalty, for Forest in the 1978 Football League Cup Final replay against Liverpool.
 He also scored the winner in the 1980 European Cup Final against Hamburg and provided the cross for the winning goal in the 1979 European Cup Final, scored by Trevor Francis, against Malmö FF.